 Just like your finances, your health is another area that is important for your security.
 Improving security, safety, and preparedness becomes much more difficult if we aren’t in the best of health.
 We all can’t be entirely healthy, and we all have health issues from time to time.
 What is important is that we try to be as healthy as we can be.

 As in the other areas, I have very personal knowledge of this.
 For all my life, I have been very healthy and reasonably fit.
 When I was in the military and working for the fire department, I was incredibly fit.
-That was until I became rooted to a desk and only focused on my job.
-I bought into the idea that I didn’t have time to work out and that my job was more important than my health, but it wasn’t and never will be.
+That was until I became rooted in a desk and only focused on my job.
+I bought into the idea that I didn’t have time to work out and that my role was more important than my health, but it wasn’t and never will be.
 Once I went down that rabbit hole, I began to eat much less healthy.
 Then, because I love to eat, I ate a lot.
 So, like many of us, I packed the food in my mouth and added on the pounds.
-That led to sore knees, lousy lab work at the doctor's, etc. It all could have been prevented.
+That led to sore knees, lousy lab work at the doctor’s, etc. We can prevent it all.

 The Dumb Part